mybatis/mybatis-dynamic-sql/README.md

 ```

 ### Second - Write XML or annotated mappers that will use the generated where clause
-The library will create an object of class ```org.mybatis.qbe.sql.where.WhereSupport``` that will be used as input to an annotated or XML mapper.
-This object includes the generated where clause, as well as a parameter set that will match the generated clause.
+The library will create support classes that will be used as input to an annotated or XML mapper.
+These classes includes the generated where clause, as well as a parameter set that will match the generated clause.
 Both are required by MyBatis3.
-It is intended that this object be the one and only parameter to a MyBatis method.
-Mappers will make use of the rendered where clause.
+It is intended that these objects be the one and only parameter to a MyBatis method.

 For example, an annotated mapper might look like this: